Best practice information

 - set a standard for New Zealand best practices in the community housing sector

-You can still access the 2011 Best Practice Guide here: BEST PRACTICE GUIDE APRIL 2011.pdf
+- You can still access the 2011 standards here: BEST PRACTICE GUIDE APRIL 2011.pdf

 For more resources on community housing organisational development go into our resources page here.